-Anna is a second year school psychology graduate student on the EdS track at Indiana University.
+Anna is a third year school psychology graduate student on the EdS track at Indiana University.
 She is from Moline, IL and received her undergraduate degree from the University of Illinois Urbana-Champaign in psychology.
 Her research interests are related to social justice and trauma informed care.

-Liz is a first year school psychology graduate student at Indiana University.
+Liz is a second year school psychology graduate student at Indiana University.
 She is from Cleveland, Ohio and received her BA in psychology from Denison University.
 Her research interests are education equity and evidence-based interventions.
 In her free time, Liz loves trying new restaurants with friends.
 Ultimately, Liz hopes to have a career as a school psychologist, implementing interventions to improve the academic performance of minoritized students.

-Jazlyn is a first year school psychology graduate student at Indiana University.
+Jazlyn is a second year school psychology graduate student at Indiana University.
 She is from Louisville, KY and received her undergraduate degree from Indiana State University with a Bachelor’s of Science in Psychology and focus on political science and civic leadership.
 Her research interests involve social justice advocacy like the school to prison pipeline, mass incarceration, unconscious bias, and policies and procedures negatively impacting life trajectories of students.
 She looks forward to growing professionally under Dr. Shriberg’s leadership and acquiring the knowledge and skills needed to continue to work towards her life purpose.